 We consider the taxation of capital gains and outline the reliefs available.
-If you live in the Warwickshire area we, at Select Accountants Ltd, can provide taxation advice to ensure that maximum opportunity is taken of the reliefs available for capital gains tax.
+If you live in the Leicestershire area we, at Select Accountants Ltd, can provide taxation advice to ensure that maximum opportunity is taken of the reliefs available for capital gains tax.

 A capital gain arises when certain capital (or 'chargeable') assets are sold at a profit.
 The gain is the sale proceeds (net of selling costs) less the purchase price (including acquisition costs).

 What are the main features of the current system?

 - Capital gains tax (CGT) is charged at the rate of 10% on gains (including any held over gains coming into charge) where net total taxable gains and income is below the income tax basic rate band threshold.
 Gains or any parts of gains above the basic rate band are charged at 20% with a few exceptions which are considered in the ‘Exceptions to the CGT rates section’ below.

 - Business asset disposal relief (formerly known as Entrepreneurs’ Relief) or Investors’ Relief (IR) may be available on certain business disposals.

 BADR may be available for certain business disposals and has the effect of charging the first £1 million of gains qualifying for the relief at an effective rate of 10%.